milzyb14/personal-website/README.md

 # personal-website
- THis project is the building of my portfolio/personal dev website.
+ This project is the building of my portfolio/personal dev website.
 Ill be updating this and continuously working on it through out my learning stage and then into my career.